Canadian Olympic Medal Count

 Events: 5 (3 men, 1 women, 1 mixed)

-Ski jumping at the Olympic Games is contested on two different hills, designated as “normal” and “large” based on their hill size, which is the furthest distance that a jumper is able to safely travel.
-Normal hills are between 85m and 109m (106m at Sochi 2014) and large hills are larger than 110m (140m at Sochi 2014).
+Ski jumping at the Olympic Games is contested on two different hills, designated as “normal” and “large” based on the furthest distance that a jumper is able to safely travel.
+Normal hills are between 85m and 109m while large hills are greater than 110m.

-Results are based on both the distance the jumper achieves as well as the jumper’s body position in the air and upon landing.
+Results are based on both the distance travelled as well as the jumper’s body position in the air and upon landing.
 Each hill has a K-point based on its size (95m for normal hill; 125m for large hill).
 A jump to the K-point is worth 60 points.
-Each metre over or under the K-point is reflected by an increase or decrease in the points (+/- 2.0 for normal hill; +/- 1.8 for large hill).
 Five judges evaluate each jump for style on a scale of 0 to 20.
 The highest and lowest scores are dropped with the rest added together.
-The distance and style points are then added together to get the total jump score.
+Distance and style points are added together to get the total jump score.